 You spoke with enthusiasm about the rapid growth of the population in Ghana and the rest of Africa.
 Are you not concerned about the consequences if job growth doesn’t keep up with it?

 To me, there is a giant market waiting to happen.
 I do not see it in a pessimistic view, as some others do.
 We see a new Ghana emerging, the main thing for us to do is not to focus on lower population growth, but on creating more jobs.
 But that is exactly what we are doing.
 The economy is growing at over 8% per year at the moment.

-But would your country’s policies more reflect that of Rwanda or Uganda, where the leaders are encouraging people not to take more than 4 children, or that of Tanzania where the president encourages football team-sized families?
+But would your country’s policies more reflect those of Rwanda or Uganda, where the leaders are encouraging people not to have more than 4 children, or that of Tanzania where the president encourages football team-sized families?

 Of course a ‘free for all’ policy would eventually not be sustainable.
 But to me, the main focus is on economic growth.
 When people get better education, better jobs, fertility rates will drop automatically.
 Then the children aren’t needed for a social safety net anymore.